You are here

 About PEDL

 The Initiative will pursue a range of approaches that promise to produce credible research results that will be useful for policy-making, supporting research related to private enterprises of all sizes.
-PEDL will initially focus on four research themes:
+PEDL focuses on three research themes:

-PEDL will give particular encouragement to proposals which address cross-cutting issues such as:
+PEDL will give particular encouragement to proposals which address three cross-cutting issues:

 Over the course of its lifetime, PEDL will undertake a range of other activities aimed at building a research community in private enterprise development in low-income countries, such as research workshops, training workshops, open events, a working paper series and a dedicated policy website.